DrMarkusVoss/MultiMidiSequencer/README.md

 Check out this repo on your PC (MAC).

-Import the performance "./PresetsExtDevices/KorgWavestate/MV Simple Drumkit.wsperf" that is here in the repository into your Korg Wavestate using the
+Import the performance `./PresetsExtDevices/KorgWavestate/MV Simple Drumkit.wsperf` that is here in the repository into your Korg Wavestate using the
 Wavestate Editor/Librarian Software and then switch to that performance.

 On your PC (MAC), execute the following command: